Call or Text Suzanne at

 Copyright © S. M. Edwards & Associates LLC.
 All rights reserved.

-There are times when court is unavoidable.
-Some situations require the approval of a judge to be legal.
-Such as in the case of divorce.
-Even an uncontested divorce requires all agreements to be reviewed and approved by a judge.
+There are times when a trip to the court house is unavoidable, as is the case in divorce.
+Even an uncontested divorce requires that all agreements be reviewed and approved by a judge.

-Mediation is a healthy the alternative in dispute resolution, and may be just what you’re looking for.
+Mediation is the healthy alternative to dispute resolution and may be just what you’re looking for.

 Make your own decisions.
 Don't leave it to the Courts.